-Also how impoverishes that community because they don’t know.
-They can go through their whole lives, heterosexual people, cisgender people can sometimes go their whole lives not knowing that people they know and love are gay if those partners aren’t able to hold hands in public to kiss each other in public, to let alone get married and have a beautiful celebration of their love.
+Also how it impoverishes that community because they don’t know.
+They can go through their whole lives, heterosexual people, cisgender people can sometimes go their whole lives not knowing that people they know and love are gay if those partners aren’t able to hold hands in public, to kiss each other in public, to let alone get married and have a beautiful celebration of their love.
 It just impoverishes everyone and harms those people so very much.
-It’s kind of this tragedy of just below the surface and I guess my point in saying that is thank you for living your authentic, beautiful life out loud, like all human beings should have the right to do.
-For someone who grew up in the very conservative community…for me, that’s still new to me to be able to see that.
+It’s kind of this tragedy just below the surface and I guess my point in saying that is thank you for living your authentic, beautiful life out loud, like all human beings should have the right to do.
+For someone who grew up in a very conservative community…that’s still new to me to be able to see that.
 And I have people I love very, very much who are LGBTQIA+ and to be able to see you on—I was going to say the cutting edge, which sounds maybe silly to you living in San Francisco, but in Utah it is still the cutting edge of people living their authentic lives out loud.
 So thank you so much for the example.

 NG: Thank you very much.